Rapa Nui language: Demonstratives

-Rapa Nui doesn't have one class of demonstratives, instead it has four classes of particles with demonstrative functions.
+Rapa Nui does not have one class of demonstratives, instead it has four classes of particles with demonstrative functions.
 Each class is made up of three particles of different degrees of distance; proximal, medial, or distal.
 This is a three-way distinction, similar to Samoan and Māori, two closely related languages from the same language family.
 Tongan, by contrast, has a two-way contrast.

 Rapa Nui speakers hence distinguish between entities that are close to the speaker (proximal), something at a medium distance or close to the hearer (medial), and something far away, removed from both the speaker and hearer (distal).
 This is called a person-oriented system, in which one of the demonstratives denotes a referent in proximity of the hearer.
 For Rapa Nui speakers, that is the medial distinction, nei/ena/era.
 This system of spatial contrasts and directions is known as spatial deixis, and Rapa Nui is full of ways to express this, be it through locationals, postverbal or postnominal demonstratives, or directionals.

 These four classes that function as demonstratives are similar in form, but differ in syntactic status and have certain differences in functions.

-Postnominal Demonstratives
+Postnominal demonstratives

 The postnominal demonstratives are used to indicate different degrees of distance.
 They always occur on the right periphery of the noun phrase.